adeelch9/TronTelegramBot/README.md

 Run `python3 main.py`  in project directory.

+Go to you bot on telegram and send /start to get the usage instructions.
+- Use /wallet to get your wallet address and private key.
+- Use /balance to check your total balance in TRX.
+- Use /tokenbalance <token_symbol>/<token_name> to check your balance of tokens.
+- Use /transfer <receiver_address> <amount> to transfer tokens to another address.
+- Use /swap <currency1> <currency2> <amount> to swap tokens. (inprogress)
+- Use /copytrade <address> to start copy trading the transactions of the specified address. (inprogress)

 ## Contributing

  If you want others to contribute to your project, you can add a section on how to do so.
 This can include information on how to submit pull requests, report issues, and more.